 With the development of touristic activities and the popularising of eagle hunting, some villages have up to 40 eagle owners with among them more and more teenage boys and girls.
 For them and their families, the eagle represents the extension of a cultural practice and between 10 and 30% of their yearly incomes – with cashmere wool being the central source of revenues.
 Next to a real pride, an intergenerational aspect and cultural perpetuation, it’s a significant opportunity to pay for the future University fees, a welcome investment to start a business in the city of Bayan Ugly or simply a necessity to supply hay for the animals or pay the bill of the hospital.

-Despite the challenges of rural exodus, despite the excesses of tourism, being an herder in the Altay with sheep, goats, horses, cows or camels and eventually owning an eagle, it is about what humans learn and gain when they become partners with animals – whether they are made of cashmere wool or silky feathers.
+Despite the challenges of rural exodus, despite the excesses of tourism and its sole focus on eagles to the detriment of a perception of the living conditions of these rural communities, being an herder in the Altay with sheep, goats, horses, cows or camels and eventually owning an eagle, it is about what humans learn and gain when they become partners with animals – whether they are made of cashmere wool or silky feathers.

 Fixer: Nur Shuakh